Skip to main content

 GEDACNE Trial

-A phase III study to assess efficacy and safety of N-Acetyl-GED-0507-34-LEVO gel 5%, applied once daily for 12 weeks in patients with acne vulgaris.
+This phase III study aims to assess the effectiveness and safety of a gel treatment ( N-Acetyl-GED-0507-34-LEVO gel 5%), in comparison to a placebo gel, applied once daily for 12 weeks in patients with acne vulgaris.

-Patient aged >9 and <50 are eligible to participate.
+Patients aged >9 and <50 are eligible to participate and have been invited by letter to contact the practice.

 Synexus Obesity Trial